bishely/one-button-spotify/README.md

 # one-button-spotify

-One-Button-Spotify is a simple Python(2) script which uses [Spotipy](https://github.com/plamere/spotipy/) to access the Spotify Web API and provide basic control (play/skip/pause) of a Spotify Connect Enabled device (eg a Pi running [Raspotify](https://github.com/dtcooper/raspotify) with a single button.
+One-Button-Spotify is a simple Python(2) script which uses [Spotipy](https://github.com/plamere/spotipy/) to access the Spotify Web API and provide basic remote control (play/skip/pause) of a Spotify Connect Enabled device (eg a Pi running [Raspotify](https://github.com/dtcooper/raspotify) with a single button.

 # Nota Bene